pxrave/zotify/README.md

 `zotify <track/album/playlist/episode/artist url>`

 Download track(s), album(s), playlist(s), podcast episode(s), or artist(s) specified by the URL(s) passed as a command line argument(s).
 If an artist's URL is given, all albums by the specified artist will be downloaded.
-Can take multiple URLs as multiple arguments, which must be passed within quotes.
+Can take multiple URLs as multiple arguments.

 | Command Line Flag             | Function                                                                               |
 |-------------------------------|----------------------------------------------------------------------------------------|